jcbhmr/jcbhmr.com/_posts/2024-11-25-revenge-of-the-sith.md

 This reads much more like simple _here's what's happening_ text.
 It's one sentence in a paragraph of descriptions similar to it.
 Long sentences describing physical things.
 Stover uses symbolism, metaphor, and other literary rhetoric to get you invested in swaying your head to the rhythmic anaphora of those poetic excerpts.

-I think the "This is $x" verselets are some of the greatest character exposition ever done in Star Wars.
+I think the "This is $x" verselets are some of the coolest character exposition ever done in Star Wars.
 The crown jewel of this has to be the finale of Anakin Skywalker's transformation into Darth Vader:

 > This is how it feels to be Anakin Skywalker, forever: \
 > &emsp; The first dawn of light in your universe brings pain. \